 Operations Reference

-Note: The commands on this page (make targets, fit-rc, environment scripts) require a full monorepo checkout.
-For npm-based installs, see Getting Started: Developers.
+Note: The commands on this page (just recipes, fit-rc, environment scripts) require a full monorepo checkout.
+For npm-based installs, see Getting Started: Engineers.

 Day-to-day reference for environment setup, service management, and common development tasks.
 For the PR workflow and contributing guidelines, see CONTRIBUTING.md.